d3b-center/dewrangle-python/scripts/README.md

 This directory contains a group of helpful scripts for using the `dewrangle-python package`.

-## Add and Hash Volume
+## Add and Hash Bucket

-Add a volume to a study and hash the files in it.
+Add a bucdket / volume to a study and hash the files in it.
 By default, the default billing group of the organization is used.
 Before hashing the files in a volume, the files are first listed.
 Listing and hashing are both run on [Cavatica](cavatica.sbgenomics.com/).

-Two report files are generated one for the list of files and one for file hashes.
-If a volume / bucket has already been loaded to the study, the script will fail.
-If you wish to still add the volume, the `--skip` option can be used to reload the volume to the study.
-However, this will create a new version of the volume and require the other one to be deleted separately if desired.
+If a volume / bucket has already been loaded to the study, it will not be loaded again, but it will still be hashed.
 Additionally, if an error occurs at any step in the process, previous steps will not be rolled back.
-For example, if an error occurs launching the hash job, the volume will still be loaded to the study.
+For example, if an error occurs launching the hash job, the volume will still be loaded to the study if it was not previously loaded.

+Volumes can either be loaded individually or as a group.

+### Loading a single bucket
 ```
 python add_and_hash_volume.py -h
 usage: add_and_hash_volume.py [-h] [-p PREFIX] [-r REGION] [-g BILLING] [--skip] [-c CREDENTIAL] -s STUDY -b BUCKET